miamollie/jackie-art-site/src/pages/project/daylemount.md

 description: >-
   Here is a one liner describing the Daylemount project
 mainImage: /img/test.jpg
+gallery:
+  - image:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/products-grid3.jpg
+  - image:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/products-grid2.jpg
+  - image:
+    alt: Coffee beans
+    image: /img/products-grid1.jpg
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.